Compare ETS

 Potomac Economics, an independent market monitor, monitors the performance and efficiency of the RGGI CO2 allowance auctions and the secondary CO2 allowance market.

-RESERVES: Since 2014, RGGI has operated with a cost containment reserve (CCR), consisting of a number of allowances in addition to the cap held in reserve and only released to the market if certain trigger prices are reached.
+Functioning: Since 2014, RGGI has operated with a CCR, consisting of a number of allowances in addition to the cap held in reserve and only released to the market if certain trigger prices are reached.
 Beginning in 2021, allowances provided within the CCR are equal to 10% of the regional cap.
-The trigger price is USD 15.92 in 2024 and increases by 7% per year.
-It had previously increased by 2.5% annually between the years 2017 and 2020, from a starting value of USD 10.
+The trigger price is USD 17.03 in 2025 and increases by 7% per year.
+It had previously increased by 2.5% annually between 2017 and 2020, from a starting value of USD 10.

-Triggers: The CCR was triggered in 2014 and 2015, when all 15 million allowances it contained were sold.
+The CCR was triggered in 2014 and 2015, when all 15 million allowances it contained were sold.
 The CCR was also triggered in the last quarterly auction of 2021, where 3.9 million of the available 11.9 million allowances were sold.
-It was triggered again the final auction of 2023, with 5.6 million of the 11.2 million CCR units on offer sold.
+It was triggered again in the final auction of 2023, with 5.6 million of the 11.2 million CCR units on offer sold.
+The CCR was also triggered in March 2024, when all 8.4 million allowances it contained were sold.

-In 2021, RGGI started implementing an emissions containment reserve (ECR).
-Under the ECR, allowances are withheld from auction if certain trigger prices are reached, up to an annual withholding limit of 10% of the emission budgets (i.e., the share of each state in the regional cap) of participating states.
+Functioning: In 2021, RGGI started implementing an ECR, which withholds allowances from auction if certain trigger prices are reached, up to an annual withholding limit of 10% of the emission budgets (i.e., the share of each state in the regional cap) of participating states.
 Allowances withheld will not be re-offered for sale, effectively adjusting the cap downward.
-In 2024, the trigger price is USD 7.35, increasing by 7% per year.
+In 2025, the trigger price is USD 7.86, increasing by 7% per year.
 Maine and New Hampshire are not participating in the ECR.

 Other Information